 Sreyashi Dey, President and Artistic Director

 Sreyashi is one of the foremost exponents of Odissi in the US, and the Founder and Artistic Director of Srishti Dances of India and Akshara, an Ann Arbor based multi-arts organization.

 Sreyashi was previously also an exponent of Bharatanayam.
-Being the thoughtful artist, Sreyashi constantly expands her creative horizons with new choreographies and collaborations across artistic genres.
+As a thoughtful artist, Sreyashi constantly expands her creative horizons with new choreographies and collaborations across artistic genres.

 She regularly tours the US and has performed all over the world – in Europe, Asia and India.
 Her work has been critically acclaimed by well-known critics in leading newspapers and magazines in the US, such as the New York Times, as well as in leading media in India.